jayhbarnett/Udder/README.md

 # Udder

-this is an app that gives yiu on demand fresh milk
+this is an app that gives you on demand fresh milk